-Learning you have metastatic breast cancer can be a shock.
-Suddenly, your life is changed dramatically.
-You may feel overwhelmed with uncertainty, and enjoying a good quality of life may seem out of reach.
+Getting a metastatic breast cancer diagnosis can be a shock.
+Suddenly, your life changes dramatically.
+You may feel overwhelmed with uncertainty and enjoying a good quality of life may seem out of reach.

 - heavy lifting